soixantecircuits/nd/README.md

 ### Credits

 This is originally a fork of the [webpack](https://github.com/vuejs-templates/webpack) template.
+Most credit goes to them! 👏